Lima-X/Win32.Nebula/README.md

 # \_rift (PML)
 Packed(compressed & encryped) Module Loader.

+#### Note:
+Basically most of the shit standing here is deprecated or inaccurate as it probably already has changed, so... dont trust this readme and rather refer to the sourcecode and its comments I left.\
+(i could actually just delete this file but whatever, idrc.)

+Incase this ever gets public I have decided so because I probably just wanted to do so..\
+or maybe some other dumb reason, I mean there is nothing what imo would really prevent me from doing so, there is alot of other shit public...\
+Besides that, I programmed this (still do) just for fun and to learn to code an generally getting better, other than that this project doesn't really serve a purpose besides being a showoff thing atmost.\
+so this might basically serve as a learning resource for others about malware development.\
+On top of that this might also be the last malware that i will be making for the time being, as I plan on constantly updating and working on it, I hope...
+(I might do some side projects here and there).\

 ## \_riftldr
 Main Executable containing the Core-Loader (S1) and its packed Resources, as well as many other Features.